 Ticket life

-• Valid JULIE locate requests are good for 28 calendar days including the day of the call.
-For example, a locate request called in on the first day of the month is valid until 11:59 PM on the 28th day of the same month.
+• Valid JULIE locate requests are good for 25 days not including the day of the call.
+For example, a locate request called in on the first day of the month is valid until

 • Requesting an extension